jdardoin/password-project-3/README.md

 # password-project-3

+## Description
-A website that generate a password once a user enter the criteria
+A website that generates a random password base off the user input from a series of prompts

+## License
+MIT License

+## link for deployed website: